apache/metron/metron-stellar/stellar-common/README.md

   * Input:
     * dateTime - The datetime as a long representing the milliseconds since unix epoch
   * Returns: The current month (0-based).

+### `MULTISET_ADD`
+  * Description: Adds to a multiset, which is a map associating objects to their instance counts.
+  * Input:
+    * set - The multiset to add to
+    * o - object to add to multiset
+  * Returns: A multiset

+### `MULTISET_INIT`
+  * Description: Creates an empty multiset, which is a map associating objects to their instance counts.
+  * Input:
+    * input? - An initialization of the multiset
+  * Returns: A multiset

+### `MULTISET_MERGE`
+  * Description: Merges a list of multisets, which is a map associating objects to their instance counts.
+  * Input:
+    * sets - A collection of multisets to merge
+  * Returns: A multiset

+### `MULTISET_REMOVE`
+  * Description: Removes from a multiset, which is a map associating objects to their instance counts.
+  * Input:
+    * set - The multiset to add to
+    * o - object to remove from multiset
+  * Returns: A multiset

+### `MULTISET_TO_SET`
+  * Description: Create a set out of a multiset, which is a map associating objects to their instance counts.
+  * Input:
+    * multiset - The multiset to convert.
+  * Returns: The set of objects in the multiset ignoring multiplicity

 ### `PREPEND_IF_MISSING`
   * Description: Prepends the prefix to the start of the string if the string does not already start with any of the prefixes.